 Sedona, AZ has it all – red sandstone cliffs, hot springs, and an iconic chapel built into the rocks.
 But there’s no denying that Arizona can be brutally hot in the summer.
-For milder weather, visit Sedona in the spring for moderate temperatures in the 70s and 80s.
+Sedona is one of the best places to travel in the spring for moderately warm temperatures in the high 70s and 80s.
 You can go hiking, mountain biking, horseback riding, rafting, and more.

 Sedona is also known for its beautiful sunsets and stargazing conditions, so be sure to book a campground or another overnight accommodation to make the most of it!
 And of course, there’s the vortex.
 But I’ll let you experience that for yourself.

 WHEN TO GO: Fall and Spring are great times to visit Sedona.
 Due to its relatively high elevation it’s not uncommon for temperatures to drop below freezing at night well into March.
 For your best chance at mild weather aim to visit Sedona in April or May.
 You might even catch some desert wildflowers during these months.

 Sedona has become an extremely popular destination for outdoor enthusiasts.
 Add that to the fact that many of the popular trails are relatively short and easily accessible and you’re bound to be sharing the trails with other people even if you do visit in the spring ahead of summer crowds.

 To avoid crowds consider getting an early start, looking for lesser known view points, and avoiding weekends if possible.

 Spring is one of the best times to visit Lake Tahoe since you’ll beat the summer crowds but still get to enjoy pleasant spring weather.

 The area warms up gradually between March and May, so you can either catch the tail end of ski season in March or wait for the snow to melt and the average daily temperatures to climb into the 60s in May.
 It’s definitely one of the best US spring destinations for catching a range of different weather!